 Manchin says he has reached deal with Schumer on major climate and health care bill

+Build Back Manchin: Democrats reach deal on major climate and health care bill

 Manchin billed the legislation as the Inflation Reduction Act.

-Senator Joe Manchin of West Virginia said he has reached an agreement with Senate Majority Leader Chuck Schumer on a legislation to lower prescription drug prices, raise taxes, combat climate change and invest in renewable energy.
+Senator Joe Manchin of West Virginia said he has reached an agreement with Senate Majority Leader Chuck Schumer on legislation to lower prescription drug prices, raise taxes, combat climate change and invest in renewable energy.

+The bill represents a slimmer version of a massive spending plan dubbed Build Back Better, which was a central pillar of Mr Biden’s first-term agenda.

 Mr Manchin had previously expressed reservations about additional spending given the high rate of inflation and had previously told Mr Schumer he wanted to pause negotiations after inflation jumped 9.1 per cent between June 2021 and June 2022.